jeff-chastain/cfsolana/readme.md

 **Question**: How do I do local development?

 **Answer**: We are mounting the necessary files needed for development in to the docker container via volume mount points.
-You can see specifically what we are mounting in `bin/docker-compose.yml` under the `cf-solana` service's `volumes` section.
-When this container is running, the files mounted from the local file system are automatically synced to the docker container file system.
-These changes are synced both ways, so a change made on the local filesystem will update in docker and updates in docker will update on local filesystem. *This will only happen for the files mounted*.
+All of the customizable files for the installation are included in the `/modules_app/contentbox-custom/` folder of this repository.
+After editing any of these files, you will need to reload the application using the command line command `coldbox reinit` or via the web browser by appending `/?fwreinit=contentbox` to the url.

 **Question**: Where are the database and container environment variable configurations?

-**Answer**: The MySQL environment variables are set in `bin/.env` that are then used in the `bin/docker-compose.yml` to be passed in to the docker containers for initialization.
+**Answer**: The MySQL environment variables are set in the `.env` and are then used in the `docker-compose.yml` file to be passed in to the docker containers for initialization.
+The database files themselves are stored in the `./db/mysql8/data` folder which is NOT committed to the repository.
+Each time you restart your docker environment, any files in this folder will be loaded into the database so that you can pick up where you left off.

 **Question**: How do I manually restart the ColdBox server from within the docker container?

-**Answer**: Navigate to the installation directory, in our case that is `/app`.
-From there, run `box` to initialize the ColdBox REPL.
-Then, once it is loaded you should see the commandbox the welcome message.
+**Answer**: From the command line, while in the project root folder, run `box` to initialize the ColdBox REPL.
+Then, once it is loaded you should see the commandbox ASCII art welcome message.
 Run `server stop` to stop the server.
 You can verify what the status of the server is by running `server list`.
-Then, to restart the server run `server start host=0.0.0.0 port=8080 openbrowser=false verbose=true`.
-It is important that the server is run on `0.0.0.0` so that it is accessible to outside of the container without using something like NGINX.
+Then, to restart the server run `server start openbrowser=false verbose=true`.

 **Question**: How do I enter a docker container from the command line?